-From coffee ice cream to buttermilk sorbet, we're all about making our own ice cream!
-Although you need an ice cream maker to enjoy this homemade frozen treat, it's an affordable investment that you'll use over and over again.
-With an ice cream maker, you can make frozen yogurt and sherbet, too.
-Plus, owning this kitchen gadget will broaden your dessert horizons: you can make sundaes, sandwiches, and so much more!
-While I've been making ice cream at home for years, there was a time when I was intimidated by the egg and cream based custard.
+From raspberry fro-yo to buttermilk sorbet, we're all about making our own ice cream.
+While I've been making the frozen dessert at home for years, there was a time when I was intimidated by the egg- and cream-based custard.
 How do you keep the eggs from scrambling?
 What's the best way to flavor it?
-Do I have to chill the mixture completely before putting it in the machine?
+Does one have to chill the mixture completely before putting it in the machine?
 These are questions that I've asked myself, and since you may be wondering the same thing, I'm sharing my tips for making ice cream.
-Read on to learn some helpful ice cream hints.

 - Before you start to make ice cream, place the machine's canister in the freezer.
 It has to be completely frozen (this takes about 24 hours) for the ice cream maker to function correctly.